garrandall/popular-music-data/tracks/turn-on-your-radar-prism.md

 I'm light years away, and nobody's trying to reach me Despite what I say, nobody knows what I mean

-(Chorus)
 Turn your radar, radar, radar, radar on
 Turn on your radar, radar, radar
 I don't want to be alone...

 I'd like to get the feeling that someone knew me
-But everywhere I go they seem to see right through me They don't want to hear...How can I get them to listen?
+But everywhere I go they seem to see right through me They don't want to hear...
+How can I get them to listen?
-Is it clear....oh I want someone to love
+Is it clear... oh I want someone to love

-(chorus-solo)
-Like an object in space...Does anyone know who I am?
+Like an object in space...
+Does anyone know who I am?

-(chorus repeat)